kassonlab/gmxapi/docs/reference.rst

 separation also serves as a reminder that different execution contexts may be implemented quite diffently, though Python scripts using only the high-level interface should execute on all.
-Bindings to the ``libgromacs`` C++ API are provided in the submodule :module:`gmx.core`.
+Bindings to the ``libgromacs`` C++ API are provided in the submodule :py:mod:`gmx.core`.

 The following documentation is extracted from the ``gmx`` Python module and is also available directly, using either ``pydoc`` from the command line or ``help()`` from within Python, such